-Join Joel Bradley for an in-depth discussion in this video Adding extra bones to the head, part of Getting Started with CAT Rigging Tools in 3ds Max.
+Join Joel Bradley for an in-depth discussion in this video Adding extra bones to the head, part of Learning CAT Rigging Tools in 3ds Max.

 In this video, we are going to take a look at using CAT's Add Bone feature to create muscle control for our character.
 But first, we want to finish utilizing the ribcage hub as we have one more system to add to the rig.
 This will be another spine that we will use for our neck and head.
 First, let's select our ribcage hub, and then coming over to the Modify panel, we'll choose the Add Spine command.
 Grabbing the hub, let's just rotate this into place and then approximately position it with our concept art.